WowzaMediaSystems/wowza-video-api-demos-postman/README.md

 In Postman, add your JWT for the Wowza Video Platform as a global environment variable named "auth_token"

-YOu can get your JWT from the Wowza [Token Management portal](https://auth.wowza.com/client/token-management).
+You can get your JWT from the Wowza [Token Management portal](https://auth.wowza.com/client/token-management).
 For convenience, you can also access the portal from the Access Key page in Wowza Video.

 ## More resources